> Family Caregiver Support Program

 Elder Services recognizes the importance of taking care of those who are caring for a relative or friend.
 The process of caring for a parent, spouse or friend can be stressful.
 The Family Caregiver Support Program can help you through the process by offering information and referrals to programs and services to support your caregiving efforts.

-- Caregiver must live in the Merrimack Valley or care for someone living in the Merrimack Valley.
+- Caregiver must live in the Merrimack Valley or North Shore or care for someone living in the Merrimack Valley or North Shore.

-- Caregiver can be of any age caring for someone with Alzheimer’s or related Dementia.
+- Caregiver can be of any age caring for someone with Alzheimer’s disease or related dementias.